-In case Accounts opened using OTP based e-KYC, in non-face to face mode, are subject to the following conditions:
+In case Accounts opened using Aadhaar OTP based e-KYC, in non-face to face mode, are subject to the following conditions:

-a.
-Specific consent from the customer for authentication through OTP to be obtained;
+- a.
+Specific consent from the customer for authentication through OTP to be obtained; - b.
+As a risk-mitigating measure for such accounts, the Company shall ensure that transaction alerts, OTP, etc., are sent only to the mobile number of the customer registered with Aadhaar.
+The Company shall have board approved policy delineating a robust process of due diligence for dealing with requests for change of mobile number in such accounts; - c.

-- b.
 As regards borrowal accounts, only term loans shall be sanctioned.
-The aggregate amount of term loans sanctioned shall not exceed rupees sixty thousand in a year. - c.
+The aggregate amount of term loans sanctioned shall not exceed rupees sixty thousand in a year. - d.
 Accounts opened using OTP based e-KYC shall not be allowed for more than 1 year unless identification as mentioned above in table or through V-CIP is carried out.
-If Aadhaar details are used under V-CIP, the process shall be followed in its entirety including fresh Aadhaar OTP authentication. - d.
+If Aadhaar details are used under V-CIP, the process shall be followed in its entirety including fresh Aadhaar OTP authentication. - e.
 In case of opting this option, a declaration shall be obtained from the customer to the effect that no other account has been opened nor will be opened using OTP based KYC in non-face-to-face mode with any other company.
-Further, while uploading KYC information to CKYCR, the Company shall clearly indicate that such accounts are opened using OTP based e-KYC and other companies shall not open accounts based on the KYC information of accounts opened with OTP based e-KYC procedure in non-face-to-face mode. - e.
+Further, while uploading KYC information to CKYCR, the Company shall clearly indicate that such accounts are opened using OTP based e-KYC and other companies shall not open accounts based on the KYC information of accounts opened with OTP based e-KYC procedure in non-face-to-face mode. - f.
 The Company shall have strict monitoring procedures including systems to generate alerts in case of any non-compliance/violation, to ensure compliance with the above-mentioned conditions.